1983/84 SEASON

 sleeves

-At a glance, the kits looked unchained from 1982, however the shirts were manufactured differently.
+At first glance, the kits appeared unchanged from 1982; however, the shirts were manufactured differently.

-For the previous season, the shirts had a 'flat' finish, with a pencil-thin pinstripe printed onto the fabric.
-These 1983 shirts featured a shiny polyester fabric, with a wider and paler pinstripe woven through the fabric.
+The 1982 shirts had a flat finish with a pencil-thin pinstripe printed onto the fabric.
+In contrast, the 1983 shirts were made from shiny polyester, featuring a thicker, paler pinstripe woven into the material.

-A further difference was the introduction of a small Spall motif embroidered onto the sleeves.
+Additionally, a small Spall motif was embroidered onto the sleeves.

 Variations